 - In England, beavers have been introduced under licence to enclosed areas.

 - A wild (unfenced) population of beavers on the River Otter were permitted to remain by Defra in August 2020 following a five year trial period.

-- The most conservative population estimate of beavers in England is 200, but it is likely to be significantly more.
+- A conservative population estimate of beavers in England is 200 (2020) but it is likely to be significantly more.
 Map of beaver locations in Britain.

-- In European counties where beavers have been established for 10 – 15 years, culling or hunting is carried out in order to control numbers.
+- In European countries where beavers have been established for 10 – 15 years, culling or hunting is carried out in order to control numbers.

 - Best practice management (e.g. Bavaria) involves a network of people who provide advice and resolve conflicts with beavers.

-- Beavers like building dams using existing structures including weirs, culvert and fish passes, potentially causing or exacerbating flooding or fish passage issue.
+- Beavers will build dams using existing structures including weirs, culverts and fish passes, potentially causing or exacerbating flooding or fish passage issues.

 - Beaver dams can be reduced or removed where they cause issues such as inappropriate flooding, damage to roads or barriers to fish migration.
 However, beavers are diligent in reconstructing their dams so continued management is required.

 - Beavers have their kits in the spring when sea trout and salmon smolts are migrating downstream.
 Smolts can become trapped or delayed at beaver dams where they are vulnerable to predation.
 There is potential for dam management conflict between breeding beavers and fish migration at this time of year.

 - Individual trees can be protected from beaver damage by mesh or by painting the trunks with abrasive (sand) paint.

 - Crops can be protected from beavers using temporary electric fences or permanent galvanised high tensile mesh fencing.